This status grants people who are not Canadian citizens the right to live and work in Canada without any time limit on their stay.

 The Business Program

-Individuals with business/managerial experience and relatively high net-worth may apply for a Canadian permanent residence under the Canada Business Immigration Program in one of the following sub-categories:
+Individuals with business or managerial experience and a relatively high net worth may apply for Canadian permanent residence under the Canada Business Immigration Program, which includes the following sub-categories:

-- have sufficient settlement funds (transferable and available funds, free of debts or other obligations and excluding any investment made by a designated entity into their business)
+Have sufficient settlement funds that are transferable and available, free of debts or other obligations, excluding any investment made by a designated entity into your business

 Test your eligibility!